abhishekv29/Excel-Sales-Analytics/README.md

 ## Pivot Tables and Power Pivot
 - Expertise in creating and analyzing Pivot Tables and using Power Pivot for dynamic data summaries, complex calculations, and insightful visualizations. 📊📈

-## Sales and Financial Analytics
+## SalesAnalytics
-- Proficient in using Excel's analytical tools to evaluate sales and financial data, track performance, and generate comprehensive reports to identify trends. 💵📊
+- Proficient in using Excel's analytical tools to evaluate sales data, track performance, and generate comprehensive reports to identify trends. 💵📊

 ## Real-world Business Applications
 - Applied Excel skills in practical business scenarios, such as developing Project Priority Matrices for efficient resource management and using Scenario Planning to analyze potential outcomes from sales data. 🗂️🔮